gavinhughpalmer/apex-utilities/docs/String-Utilities/StringBuilder.md

 ### `append(Object value)` → `StringBuilder`
 ### `append(StringBuilder stringBuilder)` → `StringBuilder`
 ### `capacity()` → `Integer`

+Capacity will return the total numbe of strings in the buffer

 ### `length()` → `Integer`

+Length will return the total length of the string once it is combined

 ### `setSeparator(String separator)` → `void`
 ### `toString()` → `String`
 ---